 This topic is part of Requirements for Installing and Configuring the Siebel Web Server Extension.

 The following are the two main types of anonymous users:

 - Anonymous user for employee applications.
-The anonymous user for employee applications (sometimes called the employee user or the high interactivity user) starts the anonymous session that displays the login page to an end user for an employee application.
-(Employee applications can be deployed using either high interactivity or Siebel Open UI.)
+Where applicable, the anonymous user for employee applications (sometimes called the employee user or the high interactivity user) starts the anonymous session that displays the login page to an end user for an employee application.

 - Anonymous user for customer applications.
-The anonymous user for customer applications (sometimes called the contact user or the standard interactivity user) starts the anonymous session that displays the login page to an end user for a customer application, and allows anonymous navigation within the application.
+Where applicable, the anonymous user for customer applications (sometimes called the contact user or the standard interactivity user) starts the anonymous session that displays the login page to an end user for a customer application, and allows anonymous navigation within the application.
 This user must have access to any public view in the application.

 Record the credentials for each anonymous user in your deployment in the worksheet provided in Siebel Deployment Planning Worksheet.

 For additional information about configuring anonymous users, see Siebel Security Guide.

 Note the following guidelines and requirements: